Monarch, chiefs, others docked over threat to life, breach of peace

 By Shina Abubakar

-A monarch, the Olu of Songbe, a community in Egbedore Local Government Area of Osun State, Oba Adepoju Hassan, 65, was on Monday arraigned before a Magistrate Court in Osogbo over threatening one Azeez Muideen.
+OSOGBO — THE Olu of Songbe in Egbedore Local Government Area of Osun State, Oba Adepoju Hassan has been arraigned before a Magistrate Court in Osogbo for threatening one Azeez Muideen.

 It added that the offences contravened section 516, 86 and 249(d) of criminal code cap 34 vol11 laws of Osun State of Nigeria 2002.